Brendan Eich, a programmer who

 blocking because

-can be
+rules can be

 overwritten in the

-can't be
+CSS, so content can't be

 rendered until the

-is complete.
+CSSOM is complete.

-rules "cascade down" (Cascading Style Sheet
+CSS rules "cascade down" (Cascading Style Sheet).
+In the

 stylesheet